MARDOCHEEJ0SEPH/smart402/README.md

 - Permanent record of all state transitions
 - Atomic settlement with guaranteed consistency

-This framework ensures Smart402 operates as a mathematically optimal, self-improving system for AI-native smart contracts with full automation.
+This ensures Smart402 operates as a mathematically optimal, self-improving system for AI-native smart contracts with full automation.